aws/aws-iot-device-sdk-embedded-C/README.md

 ### Installation

-The C SDK libraries and platform abstractions can be installed to a file system through CMake.
-To do so, run the following command in the root directory of the C SDK.
+The C-SDK libraries and platform abstractions can be installed to a file system through CMake.
+To do so, run the following command in the root directory of the C-SDK.
 Note that installation is not required to run any of the demos.
 ```sh
 cmake -S. -Bbuild -DBUILD_DEMOS=0 -DBUILD_TESTS=0